aptos-labs/developer-docs/docs/move/prover/spec-lang.md

 }
 ```

-Apart of spec blocks inside Move functions, the textual position of spec block is irrelevant.
+Apart from spec blocks inside Move functions, the textual position of spec block is irrelevant.
 Also,
 a spec block for a struct, function, or module can be repeated multiple times, accumulating the
 content.